Multiscale coupling and the maximum of $\mathcal{P}(\phi)_2$ models on the torus: Introduction

+where $\ZDM^\GFF(dx)$ is the Gaussian multiplicative chaos associated with $\Phi_0^\GFF$.
+We expect that this relation allows to establish further properties for the multiplicative chaos of the $\cP(\phi)_2$ field.

-Finally, we believe that the coupling in Theorem \ref{thm:coupling-pphi-to-gff-eps} can also be used to prove finer results on the extreme values captured by the extremal process of the $\cP(\phi)_2$ field.
-The main reference for the extremal process for the Gaussian free field is the work by Biskup and Louidor, see \cite{MR3509015}, \cite{MR3787554} and \cite{MR4082182}.
-Using the coupling in Theorem \ref{thm:coupling-pphi-to-gff-eps} and the generalisation of the key results in these references to the non-Gaussian setting analogously to \cite{hofstetter2021extremal}, it seems plausible to show that the extremal process of the $\cP(\phi)_2$ field converges to a Poisson point process on $\Omega\times \R$ with random intensity measure $\ZDM(dx)\otimes e^{-\sqrt{8\pi} h}dh$.
+Finally, we believe that the coupling in Theorem \ref{thm:coupling-pphi-to-gff-eps} can also be used to prove finer results on the extreme values of the $\cP(\phi)_2$ field, in particular on the locations and heights of local maxima.
+The main reference for the local and full extremal process for the Gaussian free field is the work by Biskup and Louidor, see \cite{MR3509015}, \cite{MR3787554} and \cite{MR4082182}.
+Using the coupling in Theorem \ref{thm:coupling-pphi-to-gff-eps} and the generalisation of the key results in these references to the non-Gaussian setting analogously to \cite{Hofstetter2021Extremal}, it seems plausible that the local extremal process of the $\cP(\phi)_2$ field converges to a Poisson point process on $\Omega\times \R$ with random intensity measure $\ZDM(dx)\otimes e^{-\sqrt{8\pi} h}dh$.
+With additional work, it should also be possible to prove convergence of the full extremal process thanks to the continuity of the difference field.